lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 Under the hood, the lsp-factory.js performs the following:

 1. deploys all the necessary contracts:
-   - [Universal Profile](../../standards/universal-profile/03-lsp3-universal-profile.md) (UP) - core smart contract that represents your Universal Profile.
+   - [Universal Profile](../../standards/universal-profile/03-lsp3-universal-profile.md) (UP) - core smart contract that represents an Universal Profile.
    - [Universal Receiver Delegate](../../standards/universal-profile/02-lsp1-universal-receiver-delegate.md) (URD) - contract that react on events, such as tokens received or transferred.
-   - [Key Manager](../../standards/universal-profile/04-lsp6-key-manager.md) (KM) - controller for your Universal Profile.
+   - [Key Manager](../../standards/universal-profile/04-lsp6-key-manager.md) (KM) - controller for an Universal Profile.
-2. link your URD with your UP account + set its permissions
+2. link the URD with the deployed UP account + set its permissions
 3. set all the permissions for an EOA address, so that it can acts as the UP admin.

 > :arrow_right: &nbsp; [See our lsp-factory.js docs for more details](../../tools/lsp-factoryjs/introduction/getting-started)

 :::info
 The figure above is our default setup for Universal Profile.<br/>
 However, using a Key Manager as an owner is optional.
-You can create a Universal Profile without a Key Manager (or a Universal Receiver Delegate linked to it).
+You can create an Universal Profile without a Key Manager (or a Universal Receiver Delegate linked to it).

-Bear in mind that you can implement any complex ownership structure on top of Universal Profiles.
+Bear in mind that you can implement any complex ownership structure on top of Universal Profiles.<br/>
-For more details, we recommend looking at [EIP-173: Contract Ownership Standard](https://eips.ethereum.org/EIPS/eip-173)
+For more details, see [EIP-173: Contract Ownership Standard](https://eips.ethereum.org/EIPS/eip-173)
 :::

 ## Setup our project

 Before to get started, we are going to create a new folder that will contain all the code of our tutorial.
-We will also install in project folder the dependencies that we will use.
+We will also install all the tools and libraries that we will need as dependencies.

-First, open a terminal and create a new directory, and goes inside it.
+Open a terminal, create a new project folder, and goes inside it.

 ```shell
 mkdir myUP
 cd myUP
 ```

-Then, install the following dependencies that we will use in this tutorial.
+Then, install the following dependencies.

 ```shell
 npm install web3 @lukso/lsp-factory.js --save